 Marketing and Economics of Jamunapari Goat Farming

 The economics of Jamunapari goat farming is highly profitable.
 The initial investment required for setting up a goat farm is low, and the returns on investment are high.
 The sale of Jamunapari goats, milk, and meat can generate a steady income for farmers.
 The average selling price of a Jamunapari goat ranges from Rs.
 15,000 to Rs.
 50,000, depending on its weight, age, and gender.
-The milk yield of a Jamunapari goat can range from 1-2 liters per day, and the selling price of goat milk is usually higher than cow’s milk.
+The milk yield of a Jamunapari goat can range from 1-2 litres per day, and the selling price of goat milk is usually higher than cow’s milk.

 Tips for Successful Jamunapari Goat Farming